lastcoolnameleft/workshops/microservices/hack-ideas.md

-* Running in ACS on Azure with Public endpoint
+* Running on Azure with Public endpoint (Kubernetes, Service Fabric or Docker Swarm)
   * WordPress
   * Minecraft
   * Moodle